OpenSpace/OpenSpace-Docs/using-openspace/events/index.md

 `Destination`: The name of the scene graph node that is the destination of the camera path

 ### CameraPathFinished
-This event is created when an automated camera path thatmoved the camera from the specified Origin to the Destination is finished.
+This event is created when an automated camera path that moved the camera from the specified Origin to the Destination is finished.

 `Origin`: The name of the scene graph node that is the origin of the camera path